hriteek/calendar-app/README.md

 3. Add a route /shows
 4. /shows should display a calendar ( you can use something [like](https://fullcalendar.io/) ).
 You can use vanilla javascript or angular or react here.
 It should fetch data from /api/shows and display shows in day cell of calendar according to showdatetime

-### Please make the application modular. (in future /api/shows might need to fetch data from a database rather than from public api.
-So it should be easily replacable),Send it by Monday.

 ---

 ### How to start the project